angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 *cell_table_func_all*: A cell table containing all possible pairwise marker positivity data.

-*fov_features*: This file is a combination of all feature metrics calculated on a per image basis.
-The file *fov_features_filtered* is also produced, which is the entire feature file with any highly correlated features removed.
+*combined_feature_data*: This file is a combination of all feature metrics calculated on a per image basis.
+The file combined_feature_data_filtered is also produced, which is the entire feature file with any highly correlated features removed.

-The fov_features table aggregates features of many different types together, all of which are detailed in [Ouput Files](#Output-Files).
+The combined_feature_data table aggregates features of many different types together, all of which are detailed in adata_processed.uns

 | Tissue_ID | fov | raw_value | normalized_value |   feature_name    |      feature_name_unique       |  compartment  | cell_pop |   feature_type   |
 |:---------:|:---:|:---------:|:----------------:|:-----------------:|:------------------------------:|:-------------:|:--------:|:----------------:|